mauroservienti/milestone.github.io/_posts/visual-studio-code-remote-containers.md

 - Docker
 ---

 You're finalizing a workshop that you plan to deliver in a couple of weeks.
 You're working on exercises and samples.
 Attendees will run examples and exercises on their machines.
 The workshop will be delivered online, giving you near-zero options to help them if something goes badly.
-To complicate things even more, attendees will join using their computers, running Windows, macOS, or Linux.
+To complicate things even more, attendees will join using their own computers, running Windows, macOS, or Linux.
 You're sitting at your desk, and for the last four hours, you've been ping-ponging between the samples and exercise requirements and trying them.
-Meanwhile, you realized that you are missing a configuration bit there, an operating system setting here, and installing a third-party tool.
-You hardly see the light at the end of the tunnel, not to mention that your confidence with Linux is the same you'd have when petting a hungry cheetah.
+Meanwhile, you realize that you are missing a configuration bit there, an operating system setting here, and installing a third-party tool.
+You hardly see the light at the end of the tunnel, not to mention that your confidence with Linux is the same as petting a hungry cheetah.
 At least that's my level of confidence with Linux.

 If that's you, you're not alone.
 That was me more or less six weeks ago.